uwplse/pumpkin-pi/README.md

 ##### Opaque Terms

-If you'd like, you can tell the `Lift` command to treat certain terms as opaque when you are positive that lifting them will have no effect:
+If you'd like, you can tell the `Lift` or `Repair` command to treat certain terms as opaque when you are positive that lifting them will have no effect:

 ```
 Lift A B in f as g { opaque constant1 constant2 ... }.
+Repair A B in f as g  { opaque constant1 constant2 ... }.
 ```

 This can make lifting much faster.